bleakchandler/bpm-notebook/README.md

 ## Summary
 Back in the golden age of disco, DJs would create setlists using BPM notebooks - large references of the year's biggest hits organized by BPM (beats per minute).
 They would then use these references to create sets for a given night with a consistent tempo, dynamic range and mood based on the atmosphere of the party.
 Thanks to the magic of Spotify, we've now written an app that does the same thing!

 This app was written by [Josh Frank](https://github.com/josh-frank) and [James DeSousa](https://github.com/jamesdesousa) during their time at [Flatiron School](https://flatironschool.com/).
 It was written as an exercise software engineering concepts, including the use of ORM using SQL and the creation of a CLI.
-The app uses 'tty-prompt' to create a handsome interface, and the `ActiveRecord` ORM to persist users, setlists and songs.
+The app uses `tty-prompt` to create a handsome interface, and the `ActiveRecord` ORM to persist users, setlists and songs.
 It also makes extensive use of `RSpotify`, a Ruby wrapper for the Spotify API written by [Guilherme Gorgulho](https://www.linkedin.com/in/guilhermesad/).

 ## Instructions